baichuanzhou/baichuanzhou.github.io/_projects/intuitive-classification.md

 ## 1. LayerNorm can act as a non-linear layer.

-In theory, it is not proven.
-But in a 2D setting, the visualization is pretty straight forward.
+LayerNorm shifts and rescales input distribution per element, which introduces non-linearality.
+In the section, I try using intuitive visualization to demonstrate this.

 ### LayerNorm exhibited non-linearality